Zhongmu County

 Zhongmu County (中牟 (Zhōngmù); postal: Chungmow) is a county of Henan Province, South Central China, it is under the administration of the prefecture-level city of Zhengzhou, the capital of Henan.
 It has an area of 1416.8 km2 and a population of 680,000.
 Located in the north-central part of the province, it is the easternmost county-level division of Zhengzhou.

 The Battle of Guandu took place in 200 CE in the northeast of Zhongmu County.

+In November 2004, martial law was declared in Zhongmou County, to quell deadly ethnic clashes between Han and Hui Chinese.
+The reported number of deaths ranged between 7 and 148.